Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/README.md

 - Arch Linux package (incomplete) at: `./linux-cachyos-<configuration>-<version>-x86_64.pkg.tar.zst`
 - Configuration files at: `./config-<kernel-version>`

 > **Important**: The Arch package is experimental and likely requires manual adjustments to work.
 The Debian package is the only supported output.
-ONLY REPORT ISSUES TO THIS REPOSITORY
+> **Security Note**: The generated packages do not include checksums.
+It is recommended to manually verify the package before installation.

+> **Source integrity is verified**: The script now checks b2sums for downloaded sources and patches, but package integrity verification is not implemented.

+---

+## 📋 Additional Notes

+### Security Considerations

+- ✅ **Source verification**: All downloaded kernel sources, configuration files, and some patches are verified using b2sums before build begins
+- ❌ **Package verification**: Generated .deb and Arch packages **do not** have checksums.
+Manual verification is required for package integrity
+- 🔐 **Critical**: If you're building for production systems, always manually verify the integrity of both source files and final packages

+---

+## 📌 Final Recommendations

+1. Always verify source integrity (b2sum) before starting the build
+2. For production systems, manually verify package integrity after build
+3. Keep your build environment clean and verified
+4. The script is experimental - use at your own risk

+Remember: Ubuntu Noble uses usr-merged filesystem - modules are in `/usr/lib/modules/` (accessed via `/lib/modules` symlink)